AI Assistant Overview

 Ready to learn more?
 Watch our introductory video here.

-How Copilot works
+How Assistant works

 Engaging experiences: We set out to make every interaction more engaging and intuitive than ever before.
 This high engagement leads to more questions asked, more tasks completed, and more problems solved.

-Faster outcomes: Employees turn to our copilot when they need to quickly get unstuck and back to work.
+Faster outcomes: Employees turn to our Assistant when they need to quickly get unstuck and back to work.
 By using AI to streamline dialogues and reduce steps, we can dramatically accelerate task completion, meaning every interaction should be as frictionless as possible.

-Limitless possibilities: Our goal is to remove any artificial constraints on what our copilot can do so that we can support nearly any use cases across systems and teams.
+Limitless possibilities: Our goal is to remove any artificial constraints on what our Assistant can do so that we can support nearly any use cases across systems and teams.
 And with generative AI at the core, it will continuously expand its knowledge and skills.

 Planning is the process of mapping out specific steps to resolve requests, based on the reasoning phase.
 It ensures a structured and logical progression towards the solution, eliminating guesswork and enhancing efficiency.